Crop Seasons in India: Rabi, Kharif and Zaid

 Zaid Crops

-Between Rabi and Kharif, there are “filler” crops, while Zaid crops thrive in the summer.
-Sown in March and harvested by June, Zaid crops, like cucumbers and pumpkins, need warm, dry weather.
-Primarily found in India’s Gangetic regions, these crops also include fodder crops.
-The growth cycle and productivity of Kharif, Rabi, and Zaid crops depend on factors beyond the monsoon, such as rainfall timing, volume, and length, along with soil conditions.
-Alluvial soils suit millets and cotton, while loamy and clayey soil is ideal for rice and wheat.
-Farmer revenues are influenced by prices, with the Indian government setting minimum support prices (MSP); for instance, the MSP for wheat rose from 1,400 per quintal in 2013–2014 to 2,015 per quintal in 2022.
+Between Rabi and Kharif crops, “filler” crops grow, while Zaid crops, such as cucumbers and pumpkins, flourish in the summer from March to June.
+These crops require warm, dry weather and are primarily cultivated in India’s Gangetic regions, including some fodder crops.
+The productivity of Kharif, Rabi, and Zaid crops depends on factors like rainfall timing, volume, and soil conditions.
+Alluvial soils are good for millets and cotton, while loamy and clayey soils suit rice and wheat.
+Farmer revenues depend on prices, with the Indian government setting minimum support prices (MSP); for example, the MSP for wheat increased from 1,400 per quintal in 2013–2014 to 2,015 per quintal in 2022.

 ● Sowing of Zaid crops starts in March and ends in June (between Kharif and Rabi)